2pizzzza/DNSProxyServer/README.md

 4. The executable `DNSProxyServer` will be created in the `build` directory.

 ### Using Makefile
-Alternatively, you can build directly using the provided `Makefile`:
+Build directly using the provided `Makefile`:
 ```bash
 make
 ```
-This will produce the executable `dnsproxy` in the root directory.
+This will produce the executable `DNSProxyServer` in the root directory.

 To clean up:
 ```bash